Learn how the Hilton Honors rewards program works, including how to earn and redeem points to get the most value.

 You can also redeem your points for a range of other options, though you might not receive as much value for many of them.

 You can use your points to bid for experiences, such as VIP tickets to concerts and sporting events or exclusive tastings.
-You can also redeem your points for car rentals with Alamo, Enterprise or National; cruise certificates through CruisesOnly.com; on-property hotel amenities such as golf tee times, packages and hotel currency; or to buy items on Amazon.
+If you’re big on traveling, you can redeem your points for car rentals with Alamo, Enterprise or National; cruise certificates through CruisesOnly.com; on-property hotel amenities such as golf tee times, packages and hotel currency; or to buy items on Amazon.

 Be careful with these other options, though.
 The value for them tends to be low.
 For instance, your Hilton Honors points will only be worth an average of 0.2 cent each if you use them to buy items on Amazon, pay for a car rental or book a trip through CruisesOnly.com.